-municipality through avoiding the impacts of a dispersed population base. $\Box$ Limit rural lifestyle use and development to defined rural residential settlements or zoned areas in proximity to urban areas where potential adverse impacts on agricultural and other rural based uses are minimised. $\hfill\square$ Retain the potential for large scale, broad acre based farming enterprises. $\hfill\square$ Limit the cumulative impact of house lot excisions, including serial small lot subdivisions. $\hfill\square$ Ensure that dwellings in rural areas maintain agricultural production and do not impact on the right to farm. $\hfill\square$ Discourage the proliferation of dwellings not associated with agriculture. $\square$ Require any dwelling proposal to demonstrate that a dwelling is required to support a legitimate, established agricultural or rural activity. $\Box$ Discourage the proliferation of dwellings where the agricultural use of the land does not require the presence of a land manager. $\hfill\Box$ Ensure that dwellings do not result in the further fragmentation of productive agricultural land. $\Box$ Ensure that the development of dwellings in rural areas does not prejudice existing agricultural activities on surrounding land.
-Clause 22.03-2 Agriculture (See following Link for full download: Clause 22.03-2 Agriculture ) or applicable excerpts are shown below.
+municipality through avoiding the impacts of a dispersed population base. ☐ Limit rural lifestyle use and development to defined rural residential settlements or zoned areas in proximity to urban areas where potential adverse impacts on agricultural and other rural based uses are minimised. \square Retain the potential for large scale, broad acre based farming enterprises. \Box Limit the cumulative impact of house lot excisions, including serial small lot subdivisions. \Box Ensure that dwellings in rural areas maintain agricultural production and do not impact on the right to farm. $\hfill \square$ Discourage the proliferation of dwellings not associated with agriculture. \Box Require any dwelling proposal to demonstrate that a dwelling is required to support a legitimate, established agricultural or rural activity. \Box Discourage the proliferation of dwellings where the agricultural use of the land does not require the presence of a land manager. \square Ensure that dwellings do not result in the further fragmentation of productive agricultural land. \Box Ensure that the development of dwellings in rural areas does not prejudice existing agricultural activities on surrounding land.